- Computers & WiFi

 The network name is LibraryPublicHotspot - there is no password required for access, but each day you must accept a terms and conditions page after you connect.
 Open a browser to access this page.
 If you get an error message, open a different tab to access.
 See library staff for help if necessary.

 T-Mobile WiFi Hotspot to take home.

 Check out a wireless hotspot for two weeks and use the Library’s data plan to stream video while on vacation, or to get your WiFi-only laptop or tablet connected to the Internet from home or anywhere T-Mobile has service.
-Come in to the Library or reserve it with this link.

 Printing from laptops, tablets or phones from anywhere